 While this is not something a lot of people pay attention to, resetting the temperature on your fridge and freezer can make a substantial difference to your electricity bills.
 Ideally, set your freezer at approximately -18 degrees and fridge at below 4 degrees.
 In addition, check that your fridge and freezer doors have a good seal, keeping cold air in and hot air out.

 Another measure that can save you money on hefty electricity bills is turning your thermostat down by 10 to 15 degrees during the night or when you are not at home.
 If you live in a hot climate, be sure to turn off your air-conditioning whenever you leave the house.
 Better still, try to use a fan instead of an air-conditioner whenever possible.
 You can also reduce the temperature in your home by not using the oven on hot summer days.
+This will further help you save money on AC.

 Reducing your hot water consumption in the laundry, shower and dishwasher can also save you a lot of money.
 Investing in an efficient showerhead can reduce your water usage by as much as 2,700 gallons a year.
 In addition, trimming four minutes off your daily showers can save you an additional 5,840 gallons of water annually.
 Reduce your water usage further by fixing any dripping faucets.